 3. Putty holes

 That’s it!
-The Easy Peasy way to install your own DIY Board and Batten wall for only $50!
+The easy peasy way to install a DIY Board and Batten accent wall.

 Be sure to subscribe to our newsletter so you never miss out on any of our projects.